jrpool/learning-os-software/toolkit/shared-tools.md

 ## Source and Version Control

-We use git for version control.
+We use [git][git] for version control.

-We use GitHub as a repository store for all services, to track issues, and to coordinate development.
+We use [GitHub][github] as a repository store for all services, to track issues, and to coordinate development.

 ## Service Generator